Intel's Remote Hijacking Flaw Was 'Worse Than Anyone Thought'

 What a great idea.
 Put most of the engineers who would actually do what you want out of work and leave the field to those to dumb to notice or too psychopathic to care.

+The problem is that the developers have no power over management to make them do the right thing.
+Unless and until they do, it isn't reasonable to hold them responsible.
+They can't make their employer do QA tests, they can't make the employer push the schedule back, and they can't prevent the premature release of a product.

-We've known for years that AMT was a risk (Score:1)
+We've known for years that AMT was a risk (Score:4, Informative)

 see e.g. https://hardware.slashdot.org/story/15/01/29/2241214/fsf-endorsed-libreboot-x200-laptop-comes-with-intels-amt-removed